 Saturday and Sunday at 9:00 am (Phoenix Bean)

 Start your Telluride Jazz Festival mornings off with pleasant live jazz music, coffee and breakfast at the Phoenix Bean.
 Morning Jam will offer a jazzy wake up to a full day of music on Saturday and Sunday of the Festival.
-Attendees can enjoy performance led by Jack Kotz and Bob Hemenger, along with a variety of breakfast dishes, baked goods and coffee drinks from the Phoenix Bean in the heart of downtown Telluride.
+Attendees can enjoy performance led by Jack Kotz and Jon Rose, along with a variety of breakfast dishes, baked goods and coffee drinks from the Phoenix Bean in the heart of downtown Telluride.

 Any and all musicians are welcome and encouraged to join in on the jam for an improvisational performance to get their day swinging.
 The jam will be will be first-come-first-play, with a sign up sheet.
 The music jams will go from 9-10 am on both Saturday and Sunday.
 The event is free and open to the public, coffee and food are available for purchase.